abi-widiarta/todo-list-basic/README.md

      = no solution yet to be found, soon i hope

-Tips : Be careful when writimg script in package.json to convert tailwind input.css to output.css
+Tips : Be careful when writing script in package.json to convert tailwind input.css to output.css

 # I think that's all for now